turingschool/data_structures_and_algorithms/linked_lists/README.markdown

 * Remove the (first occurance | all occurances) of an element by data content
 * Remove an element by position
 * Add an element at an arbitrary position
+* Add an element after a known node
 * Find whether a data element is or is not in the list
+* Find the distance between two nodes

 #### Implementation